Muscularbeaver301/java-script-lessons/README.md

-# this repo is for JS-training purposes
+# this repo is for JS-training purposes!
-cool